-The project is a collaborative effort between the University of Free State (UFS) and Forever Mushrooms to commercialise an opportunity, which UFS has been exploring on a small scale.
+The project is a collaborative one between the University of Free State (UFS) and Forever Mushrooms to commercialise an opportunity, which UFS has been exploring on a small scale.
 Forever Mushrooms will grow and sell the exotic mushrooms which are used for medicinal and home consumption.
 In addition, UFS will provide the spawns, training and on-going technical and business support.
-The project required a approximately R6m from the NEF, with the shareholder contributing R125 000 and the Department of Small Business Development, Tourism and Environmental Affairs (DESTEA) providing a grant of R320 000 (will be used to reduce NEF facility).
+The project required a approximately R6m from the NEF, with the shareholder contributing R125 000 and DESTEA providing a grant of R320 000 (will be used to reduce NEF facility).